-Under EMAs, the government became responsible for covering the qualifying costs of train operators, plus a small management fee.
-These payments, recorded as subsidies to the private sector, have been contributing to the overall rise in PSNB since the start of the coronavirus outbreak.
-We will continue to include this subsidy in our calculation of PSNB in the interim period until we are able to establish new data sources and include TOCs' revenue and expenditure on a gross basis.
+Under EMAs (and subsequently ERMAs), the government became responsible for covering the qualifying costs of train operators, plus a small management fee.
+These payments, recorded as subsidies to the private sector, have been contributing to the overall rise in PSNB since the start of the coronavirus pandemic.
+We will continue to include this subsidy in our calculation of PSNB in the interim period until we are able to establish new data sources and include train operating companies, revenue and expenditure on a gross basis.